byui-cit/learning-modules/modules/js/organizing-functions/ponder1.md

      .addEventListener("click", clickHandler);
    ```

-6. Move onto the 'lookupGrade()` function.
+6. Move onto the `lookupGrade()` function.
 In this case a long if-else statement should work.
 To keep it simpler don't worry about the + and - grades.
 Make sure to test your function to make sure it works!

 7. Next is the `calculateGpa()` function.
 It should use the `lookupGrade()` function that we just finished.
 We will need to loop through our list of grades and call lookupGrade on each.
 Then we will need to **reduce** the list of gpa points to a total and divide it by the number of grades to get the average.
 Finally round the gpa to 2 decimal points.